qskwood/Stitch-Revitalized-For-Roku/README.md

 - Click on Run > Start Debugging and it will install the app on your device
 - You may need to run a 'npm install' command in the terminal of Visual Studio Code

+## Data Collection

+I do not collect any data from this app, but Roku and Twitch may do so.
+If this is a concern you should read their policies on data collection.

 ## Authorship and License

 Stitch began as a hard fork of [Twoku](https://github.com/worldreboot/twitch-reloaded-roku), due to that application's apparent abandonment.
 Since then Stitch has been almost completely rewritten.